Sunday, June 14, 2026

 From pushing the start button to being presented with a logon page takes somewhere between 3 and 5 minutes.
 It seems to vary.
 Once logon credentials are entered (it asks only for a passcode, no user id/password combination), it is going to be at least another 3 to 5 minutes before you get either your desktop, or about 25% of the time, the black screen of death.

-With the black screen of desk, all is not lost.
+With the black screen of desth, all is not lost.
 Clicking on that page give you a drop-down list offering to log out, launch task manager, or restart.
 If you select task manager, and then close that window, you finally see the you desktop, and are able to actually use your computer.

 Did I mention, Lenovo keeps trying to sell me shit?
 The app where you would check for updates to any of the Lenovo installed software is essentially a come-on to sell you a service contract, software to 'enhance your performance' (so they admit that they deliberately slowed down the machine) and software to help locate the machine if it is lost or stolen.
 For a desktop?